 them, all funding different things in different ways, which means

 you are highly likely to find a potential funder, no matter what it

 is you want to do.
 The worst part is exactly the same.
 Find out

 absolutely everything you can about the trusts you have identified

-and to make sure you are eligible.
-The resources above will help
+and make sure you are eligible; the resources above will help.
+Some

-with this, some trusts may have their own website, and you can find
+trusts have their own website, and you can find more information

 Improving your chances